thornbeam/thornbeam-homepage/notes/targets.md

 # Note on 2022-12-20
 * Using Box instead of Image has some issues, can't set some functions needed, so finding the way to use overlay text over Image component

+# Note 2022-12-27
+* Login page for about details
+* Finish form api